assoc-path-informatics/interop/README.md

 pelican --listen
 ```

-If you are making many changes, it may be convenient to launch the
+If you are making many changes, it may be convenient to use
-server in one shell process as above and execute ``bin/watch.sh`` in
+``bin/watch.sh`` to both launch the Pelican server and rebuilt the
-another: this will cause the site to be rebuilt whenever a file is
+site whenever a file is changed.
-changed.